 — Dr Greger

-Dr Greger’s grandmother, who was sent home to die, actually lived another thirty-one years due to a healthy diet and lifestyle!
+Dr Greger’s grandmother lived another thirty-one years due to a healthy diet and lifestyle!

-This became his inspiration in life.
+Her story became his inspiration in life.
 For many people, seeing their relatives get ill or die is an inspiration to become a doctor.
 For Dr Greger, it was his grandmother’s recovery that inspired him to become a doctor.

-We now have sufficient evidence showing that an animal based diet contributes to the clogging of the arteries, whereas a whole foods, plant based diets stops the progress of the disease, and in many cases opens up the arteries.
+We now have sufficient evidence showing that an animal-based diet contributes to the clogging of the arteries.
+In contrast, a whole food plant based diet stops the progress of the disease, and in many cases opens up the arteries.
 That is without drugs and surgery.

 Further inspiration came from another doctor who was successfully treating patients in reversing heart disease: Dr. Dean Ornish.
 As Dr Greger dug deeper, he found more and more evidence showing a definite link between diet and diseases.